$ \mu-\tau $ Reflection Symmetry and Its Explicit Breaking for Leptogenesis in a Minimal Seesaw Model: Leptogenesis

 In fig.(\ref{fig:Leptogenesis}), we illustrate our numerical results for leptogenesis in substantial details.
-To measure different observables related to leptogenesis, we consider allowed parameter space of different high energy neutrino mass matrix elements (i.e., $ a, b $) which are consistent with allowed range of neutrino oscillation data as given by fig.~(\ref{fig:NuOscParam_NH_HE}) whereas input values of the lightest heavy Majorana neutrino mass is considered from fig.(\ref{fig:M1M1Plot}).
+To measure different observables related to leptogenesis, we consider allowed parameter space of different high energy neutrino mass matrix elements (i.e., $ a, b $) which are consistent with allowed range of neutrino oscillation data as given by fig.~(\ref{fig:NuOscParam_NH_HE}) whereas input values of the lightest heavy Majorana neutrino mass is considered $ M_1 \geq 10^{13} $ GeV.
 From first row, we observe that the effective neutrino mass parameter, $ \tilde{m}_1 $ lies in the region $ 10^{-2} ({\rm eV}) < \tilde{m}_1 < 1 ({\rm eV}) $ which falls in strong washout regions.
 In left plot, we show the behavior of model parameter, $ a $ as a function of $ \tilde{m}_1$.
 On the other hand, we show wash out factor ($ \kappa $) as a function of $ \tilde{m}_1$ where black dots are the current global-fit results corresponding to $ \tilde{m}_1 \equiv m_{\rm sol} \sim \sqrt{\Delta m^{2}_{21}}$ (as marked as ``sol") and $ \tilde{m}_1 \equiv m_{\rm atm} \sim \sqrt{|\Delta m^{2}_{31}|}$ (as marked as ``atm") in right plot.

 Further, we proceed to measure the amount of baryon asymmetry ($ Y_B $) in the given framework as shown in bottom row.
 We show baryon asymmetry as a function of symmetry breaking parameter $ \epsilon $ as well as with effective neutrino mass $ \tilde{m}_1 $.
 From, first plot of bottom row we notice that a tiny breaking term of the order of $ \sim 10^{-2} $ is able to generate sizeable amount of baryon asymmetry.
 We find several points which satisfy current experimental bound on baryon asymmetry (as shown by narrow black band) from both the plots of bottom row.

 After presenting a general discussion on leptogenesis under the concerned seesaw formalism, in next section we discuss the impact of breaking term on different neutrino oscillation parameters.